 We leverage this on a daily basis in our work with clients, for example, by using our Roadmap Pro digital change management platform to quickly review, adjust and redeploying plans and tactics that you know were successful to similar projects across the organization.

-- Structured use of data can help with selection and assessment of your team - By taking a structured and proactive approach to using change data in the selection and assessment of people for change roles you enhance the chances of success.
+By taking a structured and proactive approach to using change data in the selection and assessment of people for change roles you enhance the chances of success.

 We use this type of approach in a number of ways: